 The currency unit is the Iraqi Dinar (IQD).
-The exchange rate with the U.S. dollar was nearly 1170 Iraqi dinars in 2012, and a lot of financial transactions can be conducted in U.S. dollars.
+The exchange rate with the U.S. dollar was nearly 1190 Iraqi dinars in 2018 according to CBI and 1215 according to the market, and a lot of financial transactions can be conducted in U.S. dollars.